Complexity Framework For Forbidden Subgraphs V: Beyond Simple Graphs: Appendix

 \begin{lemma} {\sc Partially Reflexive Stable Cut} is polynomial-time solvable for $\{H_1, r N_{1,1,1}\}$-subgraph-free graphs for any $r \geq 1$. \end{lemma}

-\begin{proof} We show that any $rN_{1,1,1}$-free graph has at most $12r-1$ irreflexive vertices.Assume otherwise.
-By Properties h$5$ and h$6$, this implies that $G$ contains at least $4r$ vertex disjoint triangles.
-Since, by Property h$7$, any such triangle shares a neighbour with at most three others, $G$ contains at least $r$ disjoint copies of $N_{1,1,1}$, contradicting $rN_{1,1,1}$-subgraph-freeness.
-Therefore, we may test each possible combination of irreflexive vertices to decide whether it forms a stable cut of $G$. \end{proof}
+\begin{proof} We show that any $rN_{1,1,1}$-subgraph-free graph has at most $12r-1$ irreflexive vertices.
+Assume otherwise.
+By Properties h$2$ and h$3$, this implies that $G$ contains at least $4r$ vertex disjoint triangles.
+Since, by Property h$3$, any such triangle shares a neighbour with at most three others, $G$ contains at least $r$ disjoint copies of $N_{1,1,1}$, contradicting $rN_{1,1,1}$-subgraph-freeness.
+Therefore, we may test each possible combination of irreflexive vertices to decide whether it forms a stable cut of $G$. \end{proof} Together with Corollary~\ref{cor:main-stable-bis}, the previous lemma yields a proof of Theorem~\ref{t-3}.
+We continue however, with a view to obtaining some further results.